nigeltao/boring-libjpeg-turbo/README.md

 The 'boring' name is inspired by how [BoringSSL](https://boringssl.googlesource.com/boringssl/) relates to OpenSSL.

-As of the time of writing, the latest tagged libjpeg-turbo version is 2.1.4 (commit 8162eddf, August 2022).
-There have been 25 commits in the 5 months since then (up to commit 94a2b953, January 2023).
-This includes 4 commits addressing [buffer overrun](https://github.com/libjpeg-turbo/libjpeg-turbo/commit/94a2b953421124a425027ee97d8c858f414fbf7e), [integer division by zero](https://github.com/libjpeg-turbo/libjpeg-turbo/commit/dc4a93fab38b42d29b89a533409e012570180e28),
+There were 25 commits in the 5 months between libjpeg-turbo commit 8162eddf (version 2.1.4, August 2022) and commit 94a2b953 (January 2023).
+This includes
+4 commits addressing [buffer
+overrun](https://github.com/libjpeg-turbo/libjpeg-turbo/commit/94a2b953421124a425027ee97d8c858f414fbf7e),
+[integer division by
+zero](https://github.com/libjpeg-turbo/libjpeg-turbo/commit/dc4a93fab38b42d29b89a533409e012570180e28),